sodiq-code/mira/README.md

   invalid proof → REVERT
 ```

-**Why the difference?** Each Attestcoin proof is a large Merkle + continuity struct.
-Verifying 5 proofs on-chain during origination would cost ~5× the gas of a single repayment proof — impractical for a ~15-second block.
-Instead, the worker pre-validates off-chain (the same gasless `verifyReadonly` call the BlockProver precompile runs), and the contract enforces every bound that matters for capital safety: tier caps, rate bounds, term, liquidity, expiry TTL, nonce ordering, and evidence-hash format.
-The evidence hashes are stored on-chain so any party can audit them post-hoc.

-**What is worker-verified:** the Attestcoin inclusion proofs (that the borrower's Sepolia transactions are real and attested).

-**What is contract-enforced:** the 10 Policy checks + per-borrower nonce ordering + production-mode lock.
-A compromised worker key cannot exceed the agent's tier cap, set an invalid rate, bypass liquidity, submit a stale decision, or fabricate a repayment.
+**Why the difference?** Two trust models by design: origination is worker-verified + contract-bounded; repayment is contract-verified via `BlockProver.verify` on-chain.
+The contract stores the per-factor evidence hashes as an audit trail.
+A compromised worker cannot exceed the agent's tier cap, set an invalid rate, bypass liquidity, submit a stale decision, or fabricate a repayment.
+Full rationale in [`docs/architecture.md`](docs/architecture.md).

 **Why the reputation loop stays closed:** the agent's score only increases via `recordRepaid`, which in production mode is called exclusively from `markRepaidWithProof` — the path that calls `BlockProver.verify` on-chain.
-The worker-trusted `markRepaid` path is permanently locked (`demoMode == false`).
-So even if a compromised worker fabricates origination evidence, it can only approve a bounded-risk loan within all Policy constraints — and that loan must eventually be repaid via a real, attested Sepolia transaction verified by the BlockProver on-chain to improve the agent's score.
-If the loan defaults, the score goes down.
-The worker cannot inflate the agent's reputation without real on-chain proof.
+Even if a compromised worker fabricates origination evidence, the loan must eventually be repaid via a real, attested Sepolia transaction verified by the BlockProver on-chain to improve the agent's score.
+If it defaults, the score goes down.
+The worker cannot inflate reputation without real on-chain proof.

 ---